Palestine national football team: History

-1928–1998: The beginning
+1928–1940: Mandatory Palestine

+Football has a long tradition in Palestine.
+The game was originally introduced during the time of the Ottoman Empire.
+The Palestinian Football Association was formed in August 1928, and joined FIFA in June 1929, but at the time, the association was made up of Arab clubs, Jewish clubs, and clubs representing British policemen and soldiers serving in the region during the British Mandate rule that spanned the period between World War I and the establishment of the state of Israel in 1948.

+The Mandatory Palestine national team made its debut against Cairo (Egypt) in 1934 FIFA World Cup qualification, losing 0–5 in Cairo, Egypt.
+The team played five international matches, including a friendly match against Lebanon that Palestine won 1–5; until the British Mandate for Palestine national team was dissolved.
+During those five games, the national team fielded only Jewish players.

 Maccabi leader Yosef Yekutieli attempted for Maccabi Association's membership in the Fédération Internationale de Football Association (FIFA) as early as 1925.
 The application was turned down, as only associations representing states could be admitted as members.
 Yekutieli thus decided to create the Palestine Football Association (PFA).
 Maccabi officials were obliged to include Arab teams.
 The association's first session was held in the summer of 1928.
 Notwithstanding the fourteen Jewish representatives that partook, one Arab delegate participated – an individual representing Arab Sports Club of Jerusalem.
 FIFA accepted the PFA on 17 May 1929 and during the first years of the PFA, Arab clubs partook in PFA sanctioned-matches.
 During this time, 11 of the 69 PFA teams were Arab, but after the mid-1930s, until its transformation into the IFA, its membership became largely Jewish with only minor Arab membership.